lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 Slideshows/Presentations
 ------------------------
-To start a slideshow press :kbd:`f5` or the button the looks like a tv with a triangle on it or :menuselection:`Slide Show --> Start from First Slide.` To start a slideshow from the current slide press :kbd:`Shift + f5` or :menuselection:`Slide Show --> Start from current slide`.
+To start a slideshow press :kbd:`f5` or the button the looks like a TV with a triangle on it or :menuselection:`Slide Show --> Start from First Slide.` To start a slideshow from the current slide press :kbd:`Shift + f5` or :menuselection:`Slide Show --> Start from current slide`.
 To exit the slideshow press :kbd:`escape`.
 To get to the next slide of the slideshow  left click or press the :kbd:`right arrow key`. to get to a previous slide in presentation mode press the :kbd:`left arrow key` or right click previous.
 To move back to your first slide press the :kbd:`Home` key.
 To move to your last slide press the :kbd:`End` key.

 To bring up custom settings for your settings :menuselection:`Slide Show --> Slide Show Settings`.
 To change the presentation to in a window press the :guilabel:`In a window` button.
 To have the slideshow or presentation repeat afterwards press the :guilabel:`Loop and repeat after:`.
 To change options on your presentation are under the :guilabel:`Options` heading.
 To toggle showing the mouse pointer check/uncheck the :guilabel:`Mouse pointer visible` checkbox.
 To toggle allowing animations check/uncheck the :guilabel:`Animations allowed` checkbox.
-To toggle chaning slides by clicking with the mouse check/uncheck the :guilabel:`Change slides by clicking on background` checkbox.
+To toggle changing slides by clicking with the mouse check/uncheck the :guilabel:`Change slides by clicking on background` checkbox.
 To toggle the presentation always on top check/uncheck the :guilabel:`Presentation always on top` checkbox.

 .. image:: slideshowprop.png

 Version
 -------
- Lubuntu ships with version 6.2.2.2 of libreoffice impress.
+ Lubuntu ships with version 6.2.2.2 of LibreOffice impress.

 How To launch
 -------------
-To launch go to the menu :menuselection:`Office --> Libreoffice Impress` or run
+To launch go to the menu :menuselection:`Office --> LibreOffice Impress` or run

 .. code::